 All of this opportunity does come with its challenges.
 “You’re fixing the problem, so you might be up on a roof in 100 degrees or outside in freezing temperatures,” Hess says.
 “You might be working in cramped spaces.
 And non-traditional hours are common.”

 The bottom line?
 These are good jobs, in high demand, offering plentiful opportunity for people who are willing to work hard.
-If you’re interested in learning more — including more info about wages, employment projections, similar jobs and education — visit this STEMHub page for details.
+If you’re interested in learning more — including more info about wages, employment projections, similar jobs and education — visit this STEMHub Career Guide for details.